obryan5598/elytron-credentialstore-examples/README.md

 It is possible to invoke exposed REST APIs to manage credentials in external properties file

 ### INSERT NEW CREDENTIAL IN EXTERNAL PROPERTIES FILE
-To insert a new credential mapped by the *myNewAlias* key, please run httpie in the following way:
+To insert the new credential *password* mapped by the *myAlias* key, please run httpie in the following way:
 ```
-http :8080/ldap-invocation/credentialstore/api/insertPassword/ldap.password/admin
+http :8080/ldap-invocation/credentialstore/api/insertPassword/myAlias/password
 ```

 Once the credential has been added, please run the following CLI: